-Commiat uses the OpenRouter API with Google Gemini Flash 1.5 to generate perfect commit messages based on your staged changes.
+Commiat uses the OpenRouter API with Google Gemini 2.5 Flash Lite to generate perfect commit messages based on your staged changes.

 $ commiat -a # stage all changes